Squamous Cell Carcinoma (SCC) of the Skin: Guidelines, Diagnosis, & Treatment

 Key Point

 Cutaneous squamous cell carcinoma is a clinical diagnosis confirmed by histology.
-Patients may required radiological investigations to staging or depth of invasion into bone.
+Patients may require radiological investigations to staging or depth of invasion into bone.

 Clinical Diagnosis